DefactoSoftware/test_dispatch/guides/testing-with-test-dispatch.md

 ### TestSelector

 Some forms can be created that only have a submit button and cannot be found with an entity.
-In this we can use `TestSelector` to find the form and dispatch it.
+In this we can use `TestSelector` to find the form and submit it.

 ```html